 What if I believe there is a student in my class who could benefit from more support than the email that is sent?

-If an instructor has a particularly pressing concern for a student and does not think that an email will suffice, they are more than welcome to contact the Starfish Outreach Team in the Students First Office by emailing firstname.lastname@example.org.
+If an instructor has a particularly pressing concern for a student and does not think that an email will suffice, they are more than welcome to contact the Students First Office by emailing email@example.com.
 The Coordinator of Academic Outreach will work with the instructor to get in contact with the student.
 For concerns about a student’s well-being, behavior, or academic integrity, instructors should reach out to the Dean of Students Office or the Office of Student Rights and Responsibilities.

 I just raised a flag on a student.
 How will I know if the issue has been resolved?